babaisflag/ctf/[220930-1002] SekaiCTF 2022/saveme.md

 ## Afterthoughts

 Based on the fact that there is an rwx region and that the flag says somethign about `GOT`, I assumed this was an unintended solution, and the intended solution was egg hunter and rop chains.
 Welp.
 Although I bashed my head against this challenge for a very long time, I liked this challenge - it got me to understand format strings very well, and also think about bunch of ways to solve this problem.
 I also first learned about the egg hunter shellcode.
+Thanks for the interesting challenge!
+(I also really liked the website design)

-I'm also curious if the payload being exactly 1 byte over when trying to do `putc -> __stack_chk_fail` route was intended or not.
+I'm curious whether the payload being exactly 1 byte over when trying to do `putc -> __stack_chk_fail` route was intended or not.
 Also if there is anything that would reduce 1 byte from that payload, let me know. :D